Home

 -unclean environment

--website doesn't give information about the dogs or the family
+-website doesn't give information about the adult/parent dogs or the family, it's just about puppy sales

--give full registration papers without guidelines, co-ownership, detailed interviews
+-give full registration papers without guidelines, detailed interviews, detailed contract